 a large branch with his mouth and move it from the path so he could saunter

 through.
 Now if that's not thought provoking, I don't know what is.
 Some people

-may not have thought to move the branch but to try and go around or climb over,
+may tried to go around or climb over,

 but not the dog :)